3 Nafas Likas

 3 Nafas Likas is an Indonesian drama film produced by Oreima Films and directed by Rako Prijanto, based on a script by Titien Watimena.
-The film stars Atiqah Hasiholan, Vino G. Bastian, Tuti Kirana, Marissa Anita, Mario Irwinsyah, Tissa Biani Azzahra, and Jajang C. Noer.
+The film stars Atiqah Hasiholan, Vino G. Bastian, Tutie Kirana, Marissa Anita,Mario Irwinsyah, Tissa Biani Azzahra, and Jajang C. Noer.
 It is based on the true story of Likas Tarigan, who later became known as Likas Gintings, wife of Let.
 Jend.
 Djamin Gintings.

-This film received three nominations: "Best Film" at the 2014 Indonesian Film Festival, "Best Feature Film" at the 2014 Maya Awards, and "Favorite Movie" at the 2015 Indonesian Movie Awards.